Glossary

 Context Window

-The maximum amount of text (measured in tokens) that an AI model can process at once.
-Larger context windows allow longer conversations and documents.
+The maximum amount of text (measured in tokens) an AI model can process at once.
+GPT-4 has a 128k token context window; Claude has up to 200k.
+Larger context windows allow longer documents and conversations.

 Chain of Thought (CoT)

-A prompting technique that encourages AI models to show their reasoning step-by-step before giving a final answer, improving accuracy on complex problems.
+A prompting technique that asks AI to show its step-by-step reasoning before giving a final answer.
+"Think step by step" significantly improves accuracy on math, logic, and complex reasoning tasks.

 D